dougsweetser/Q/docs/Math/analysis.md

 initially appears as an unreasonable constraint.
 However, there is an important application in physics.
 Consider a set of quaternions that represent events in space-time.
-If the magnitude of the 3-space vector is less than the time scalar, events are separated by a timelike interval.
+If the magnitude of the 3-space vector is less than the time scalar, events are separated by a time-like interval.
 It requires a speed less than the speed of light to connect the events.
 This is true no matter what coordinate system is chosen.